The Italian dream

 The Italian dream: Our story

 In the search for the perfect place to start a new dream abroad, Guus and Silvia, both dutch from origin, found an old wine farm in Piedmont, Italy, in 2005.
+A year later, they took the leap as a family, moved to the small village of Cartosio, and began an ambitious restoration project.

 The dream